ofabricio/jsqt/README.md

 ## (arg)

-This function returns the value of an argument provided with `GetWith(jsn, qry, args)`.
+This function returns the value of an argument provided with `GetArgs(jsn, qry, args)`.

 ```clj
 (arg index)